ismet55555/CompTIA_Linux_Plus_Notes/README.md

     - Graphics card
 - Boot
   - Removable Media
-  - Install ISO on local drive (also with virtual machine)
+  - Install ISO on local drive (also with virtual machines)
   - PXE and NFS
     - Fileserver on network
-    - When booted up, grabs installation files from insatllation file server
+    - When booted up, will grabs installation files from insatllation file server
+    - Great for automatic linux installation and setup
 - Installation of Linux
-  - Each distro have installation program
+  - Each distro has a installation program

-### Using VirtualBox to Install CentOS Linux
+### Install Linux in Virtual Machine with VirtualBox

 - Download and install Oracle VirtualBox for your computer architecture
+    - Link: TODO
-- CentOS7
+- TODO

 ## Linux Design Pilosophy

-- Open source - Freely download, modify, and redistribute
+- **Open Source** - Freely download, modify, and redistribute
   - GNU General Public License
   - Apache
   - MIT